wolke412/logger/readme.md

 func main() {

 	// sets saves directory
-	logger.SetPaht("logs")
+	logger.SetPath("logs")

 	// Initialize the logger
-	go logget.Init()
+	go logger.Init()

 	// Any logs ran in your app with log or slog
 	// will be printedd into your terminal and into
 	// the file;

-	// The library will crrate a new file every day at local 00:00
+	// The library will create a new file every day at local 00:00

-	// Entries in the terminal are colores;
+	// Entries in the terminal are colored;
 	// Entries in files are raw

 	// ...